MaastrichtU-IDS/translator-openpredict/docs/dev/README.md

 >
 > On Windows: delete all files in `data` folder, just keep `initial-openpredict-metadata.ttl`

+> See more **[documentation to deploy the OpenPredict API](docs/dev)** locally or with Docker.

 # Alternatives to run OpenPredict

+See the main README.md if you just want to OpenPredict locally, this documentation is for people who wants to use a specific triplestore, or try out new way to run OpenPredict

 ### Define environment variables locally